Skip to main content

 RNA Interference (RNAi)

 RNA interference is a biological process in which small RNA molecules inhibit gene expression by binding to complementary mRNA sequences.
-This mechanism is vital for regulating gene expression, controlling developmental processes, and defending against viral infections.
-Dicer's role in generating siRNAs and miRNAs is a key step in initiating RNAi, leading to post-transcriptional silencing of target genes.
+This mechanism is vital for controlling gene expression, defending against viral infections, and maintaining genome stability.
+Dicer's role in generating siRNAs and miRNAs is a key step in the RNAi pathway, allowing for precise regulation of target genes.

 Recommended video: